skinwalker3654/C_DATABASE/README.md

 - Students get sorted by the ID (**Bubble Sort**)
 - If `database.txt` dosent exists than the program creats it
 - The colors are not the same in every systems or terminal configuration
+- You cant insert two students with the same name or ID